Basics of LIFO and FIFO Inventory Accounting Methods

 LIFO assumes that the last items put on the shelf are the first items sold.
 Last-in, first-out is a good system to use when your products are not perishable or at risk of quickly becoming obsolete.
-Under LIFO, if the last units of inventory bought were purchased at higher prices, the higher-priced units are sold first and the lower priced products are left in inventory.
+Under LIFO, if the last units of inventory bought were purchased at higher prices, the higher-priced units are sold first, with the lower-priced, older units remaining in inventory.
 This increases a company's cost of goods sold and lowers its net income, both of which reduce the company's tax liability.

 This inventory accounting method seldom gives a good representation of the replacement cost for the inventory units, which is one of its drawbacks.
-In addition, it may not correspond to the actual physical flow of goods.
+In addition, it may not correspond to the actual physical flow of the goods.

 First-In, First-Out (FIFO)

-Going back to the gasoline industry example, under FIFO, the gasoline station would assign the $2.35/gallon gasoline to Cost of Goods Sold and the remaining $2.50/gallon gasoline would be used to calculate the value of ending inventory at the end of the accounting period.
+Going back to the gasoline industry example, under FIFO, the gasoline station would assign the $2.35-per-gallon gasoline to cost of goods sold and the remaining $2.50-per-gallon gasoline would be used to calculate the value of ending inventory at the end of the accounting period.
 The result would be significantly different, affecting profits shown on the income statement and the inventory value shown on the balance sheet.